megasaturnv/Pokemon-TCG-Completed-Save-And-Card-Printouts/README.md

 2. You will need to dump your own copy of the game into this project folder and rename it to `Pokemon Trading Card Game Completed Save 228 In Album.gbc`.
 I used the American copy of the game.
 I cannot confirm if the save file works for other regions of this game.
 3. Configure `screenshotDirectory=""` in `Pokemon-TCG-Completed-Save-And-Card-Printouts.lua`.
 This folder needs to be created if it doesn't already exist
 3. Open the game in mGBA.
 It should load the completed save file automatically
-4. Next, load the script into mGBA by going to `Tools > Scripting... > File > Load Script... > Select Pokemon-TCG-Completed-Save-And-Card-Printouts.lua`
+4. Next, load the script into mGBA by going to `Tools > Scripting... > File > Load Script... > Select Pokemon-TCG-Completed-Save-And-Card-Printouts.lua`.
+You may wish to fast-forward the game before running the script.

     For me the game crashes when loading the script via the filename, though this could be a Linux-only issue.
-To fix this, edit `~/.config/mgba/qt.ini` and add
+To fix this, edit `~/.config/mgba/qt.ini` and add:
     ```
     [recentScripts]
     0=/path/to/Pokemon-TCG-Completed-Save-And-Card-Printouts/Pokemon-TCG-Completed-Save-And-Card-Printouts.lua